Adalab/bda-modulo-2-evaluacion-final-realtoder/README.md

 🇬🇧

 ## Adalab DA Promo A
-## Module 2 - Final Evaluation: Mastering the art of extracting valuable data
+## Module 2 - Final Examination: Mastering the art of extracting valuable data

 ### Student
 Reyes Altozano Derqui

-### Date of Evaluation:
+### Date of Examination:
 18/05/2024

 ### Date of Technical Interview: